 You can start from the beginning here.

-Previously Max and his crew are stuck in a massive storm raging in the North Sea.
+Previously Max and his crew are trapped in a massive storm raging in the North Sea.
 They had been sent out to continue the testing of the Chirper after the engines in their old airship had failed.
-The Argo, an aged steam fishing trawler, is a sturdy ship but she is being battered by the merciless storm.
+The Argo, an aged steam fishing trawler, is a sturdy ship but she continues to be battered by the merciless storm.
 Max has asked Iveta and Simpson to try and determine their location, fearful that they may be running out of sea room.

 Keep your sightglass full. your firebox trimmed and your water iced.

 by Kevin Jepson

 *Max is sitting at the table in the cabin of the Argo.
 Iveta has her charts laid out.
 Miss BB is tinkering with her aetherwave gear trying to bring in some kind of signal.
 Everyone looks tired, dirty, coal blackened, and salt encrusted.
 The Argo is still swinging and bucking in the seas but there has been a change in the waves since sunset, still chaotic but there is now a much larger heave and surge to them.*

 Hanging tightly to the edge of the table he peers at Iveta's charts.
 "Are you sure about this Lieutenant?"

 "Yes Sir.
 As best I can work out we must be north of the Skagerrak and off the coast of Norway."

 "Hmmm, that explains the change in the seas then, we are getting the big rollers from the Atlantic here.
 They been streaming East from Greenland with nothing but the Faeroes to get in their way.
 How close to the coast are we?"